Fuzzy concept: Mathematical ontology

-Tegmark
+Tegmark's mathematical universe

 To illustrate the ontological issues, cosmologist Max Tegmark argues boldly that the universe consists of math: "If you accept the idea that both space itself, and all the stuff in space, have no properties at all except mathematical properties," then the idea that everything is mathematical "starts to sound a little bit less insane."

 Tegmark moves from the epistemic claim that mathematics is the only known symbol system which can in principle express absolutely everything, to the methodological claim that everything is reducible to mathematical relationships, and then to the ontological claim, that ultimately everything that exists is mathematical (the mathematical universe hypothesis).
 The argument is then reversed, so that because everything is mathematical in reality, mathematics is necessarily the ultimate universal symbol system.

-The main criticisms of Tegmark's approach are that (1) the steps in this argument do not necessarily follow, (2) no conclusive proof or test is possible for the claim that such an exhaustive mathematical expression or reduction is feasible, and (3) it may be that a complete reduction to mathematics cannot be accomplished, without at least partly altering, negating or deleting a non-mathematical significance of phenomena, experienced perhaps as qualia.
+The main criticisms of Tegmark's approach are that (1) the steps in this argument do not necessarily follow, (2) no conclusive proof or test is possible for the claim that a total reduction of everything to mathematics is feasible, among other things because qualitative categories remain indispensable to understand and navigate what quantities mean, and (3) it may be that a complete reduction to mathematics cannot be accomplished, without at least partly altering, negating or deleting a non-mathematical significance of phenomena, experienced perhaps as qualia.
+An additional complication is that mathematical theory is not something fixed and final, like a pancake, anymore than language is a finished, unchangeable system.
+Mathematical theory and language are ways of understanding the world which keep developing and changing, in response to new discoveries (without certainty about what the future could bring).

-Zalta
+Zalta's metaphysics

-In his meta-mathematical metaphysics, Edward N. Zalta has claimed that for every set of properties of a concrete object, there always exists exactly one abstract object that encodes exactly that set of properties and no others - a foundational assumption or axiom for his ontology of abstract objects By implication, for every fuzzy object there exists always at least one defuzzified concept which encodes it exactly.
+In his meta-mathematical metaphysics, Edward N. Zalta has claimed that for every set of properties of a concrete object, there always exists exactly one abstract object that encodes exactly that set of properties and no others — a foundational assumption or axiom for his ontology of abstract objects By implication, for every fuzzy object there would always exist at least one defuzzified concept which encodes it exactly.
 It is a modern interpretation of Plato's metaphysics of knowledge, which expresses confidence in the ability of science to conceptualize the world exactly.
+However, such a theory — like any metaphysical theory — is impossible to test definitively.
+According to the Dutch computational linguist Kees van Deemter, "The fact that vagueness abounds in the presentation of mathematical results suggests that vagueness plays an important role in our thinking, even when the concepts about which we think are completely crisp."

-Platonism
+Platonism versus cognitive realism

-The Platonic-style interpretation was critiqued by Hartry H. Field.
+The Platonic-style interpretation of concepts was critiqued by Hartry H. Field.
 Mark Balaguer argues that we do not really know whether mind-independent abstract objects exist or not; so far, we cannot prove whether Platonic realism is definitely true or false.
 Defending a cognitive realism, Scott Soames argues that the reason why this unsolvable conundrum has persisted, is because the ultimate constitution of the meaning of concepts and propositions was misconceived.